Programming Language Statistics 2026: Popularity, Salary, and Growth Data

 Every year, dozens of articles rank programming languages.
 Most of them just copy-paste TIOBE numbers without understanding what they actually measure.
 Or they cite a single survey and pretend it's the full picture.

 This page is different.
-I pulled data from every major source that tracks programming language usage, popularity, developer satisfaction, salary outcomes, and growth trends.
+I pulled data from every major source that tracks programming language usage across software development, popularity, developer satisfaction, salary outcomes, and growth trends.
 TIOBE measures search engine interest.
 GitHub Octoverse measures actual code contributed.
 Stack Overflow measures what developers say they use.
 RedMonk combines GitHub and Stack Overflow data.
 SlashData directly surveys developer communities.

 Each of these tells a different story.
 Together, they paint the complete picture.
 Every stat has a named source and a year.
 Let's get into the numbers.